anefischer/udacity/README.md

 ### DRLND: Deep Reinforcement Learning Nanodegree (nd893)
 Recommended time: 3 months, Level: Advanced

-The course recommends the book by Miguel Morales who also gives a lesson:
+The course recommends the book by Miguel Morales who also gives a lecture within the programm:
 * [Grokking Deep Reinforcement Learning](https://amzn.to/3A0gEWD)

 The Deep Reinforcement Learning Nanodegree program teaches how to train AI agents to perform a variety of complex tasks.